uriel1998/agaetr/README.md

 Additional processing and formatting is up to you.
 If you want YAML frontmatter or the like, you'll need to edit the sending script.

 ## 6. Feeds Setup

 Information about your feeds goes into `agaetr.ini`.
 Each feed is marked by a header line `[Feed#]` with a different number for each feed.
+Hopefully, that's it.

 If a feed is being preprocessed (see below) or you have the RSS as an XML file, you can put the filename directly into `agaetr.ini`, **RELATIVE TO `$XDG_CONFIG_HOME/agaetr`**.